'Temporary' not guilty plea entered for Charleston suspect

 CHARLESTON, S.C.
 A federal magistrate on Friday entered a "temporary" not guilty plea for Dylann Roof on hate crime charges in the slaying of nine African-Americans at a South Carolina church, even as his lawyer said his client wanted to plead guilty.

-The lead defense attorney, David Bruck, said he could not advise Roof, 21, to declare his guilt in the massacre until after prosecutors said whether they would seek capital punishment.
+The lead defence attorney, David Bruck, said he could not advise Roof, 21, to declare his guilt in the massacre until after prosecutors said whether they would seek capital punishment.

 "Roof has told us he wishes to plead guilty," Bruck told the court.
 "Until we know whether the government will seek the death penalty, we cannot advise Mr. Roof."